raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 1. Click the **copy** button to make an exact copy of the face.
 You will now have two identical faces on the costumes tab called face1 and face2.

 1. The next step is to edit face2 to change the mouth from closed to open.
-With face 2 selected, click on the **edit** button to open the paint editor.
+With face2 selected, click on the **edit** button to open the paint editor.

 1. Erase the mouth using a paintbrush tool or an erase tool and then replace it with an open mouth.
 When you are happy with your sprite costume click **Ok**.